Leopardopt/ENES247Kamran/lab1-mux/README.md

 *Are the truth tables the same or different?
 Why would Vivado do this?
 Is this a bug in Vivado?***Yes, no they are suppose to be the same b/c inputs represent the same values.**

 *Do some tests modifying this project.
-Can you make the one line of code mux into a 4 input, 2 select line, 1 output mux in one line?***It is possible **
+Can you make the one line of code mux into a 4 input, 2 select line, 1 output mux in one line?***It is possible as shown below in the picture.**

 ## lab1_2_tb_mux2-1-2bitwide